JoGorska/hackathon_team_4/README.md

 ### hero-image

 The hero-image is a person with arms outstretched on a beach in a yopa pose and features on all pages of the website.
+The image was chosen because it compliments the theme of the website.

 ### Registration Page